 Data from the above three monitoring programs were analyzed in the Water Year 2007 Annual Review and Report (HydroMetrics LLC, 2009a).
-Additional analysis is not included in this report, but it is recommended that further analysis be included in a separate report.
+Additional analysis is not included in this report, but it is recommended that further analysis be included in a separate report before the proposed O'Neill Ranch becomes operational.
 A separate report may be necessary in the future as the surface water monitoring program is expanded to other creeks such as Aptos Creek and streamflow is monitored for changes to baseflow due to pumping from new production wells.